paveljandejsek/jbus-report-service/README.md

+# Archived - not used or developed anymore.

-# jbus-report-service
+## jbus-report-service
 Report uploading and commenting service for JBehave Support

-Archived - not used or developed anymore.